 Follow the physical name; user should specify the size for this file.
 When specify the file size, there are three unit options: Page, M (megabytes), and G (gigabytes).
 Please note that the actual size will be 1 page less than the specified value when using M or G. And the default unit is Page.

-Example, to specify the default user data file name with 200 pages:
+To specify the default user data file name with 200 pages:

+[MY_DB] ; database name

-[MY\DB] ;database name DB USRDB = /disk1/usr/f1.db 200 ;data file default value: database name with the file extension .DB and 200 pages.
+DB_UsrDb = /disk1/usr/f1.db 200 ; data file

+default value: database name with the file extension .DB and 200 pages.
 For example: db.DB.